-Gross Settlement basis.
-As regards payment orders in EUR, each paying bank receives settlement documentation from BGC and subsequently forwards this documentation to the European Central Bank's settlement system TARGET2, either directly or via its custodial bank.
+Central Bank's settlement system TARGET2, either directly or via its custodial bank.
 BGC is then responsible for matching and confirming the implementation of the settlement.
 This procedure is performed for a number of different types of payment product that are designed to meet different needs.
-These include credit transfers, direct debits, payments to suppliers from companies, salary payments into acounts and tax payments.
+These include credit transfers, direct debits, payments to suppliers from companies, salary payments into accounts and tax payments.
 BGC also provides clearing and settlement services for additional payment products.
-These are account-to-account transfers via Dataclearingen, form payments via Privatgiro, cash withdrawals and card payments via CEKAB and some parts of the Riksbank's cash management services.
+These are account-to-account transfers via Dataclearingen, form payments via Privatgiro, cash withdrawals via EDB and Swedbank, card payments via MasterCard and some parts of the Riksbank's cash management services.